INTERBANK

 La Playa Design System

-La Playa Design System is is Shopstar's comprehensive guide.
+La Playa Design System is Shopstar's comprehensive guide.
 It includes principles, categorizations, best practices, and the entire visual identity of Shopstar.
 Each element has its own set of rules and classes that must remain consistent throughout the design and development process.
 For example, here are the documented principles for the shadow element in La Playa:

-La Playa Design System is is Shopstar's comprehensive guide.
+La Playa Design System is Shopstar's comprehensive guide.
 It includes principles, categorizations, best practices, and the entire visual identity of Shopstar.
 Each element has its own set of rules and classes that must remain consistent throughout the design and development process.
 For example, here are the documented principles for the shadow element in La Playa:

 Looking to the future, it’s important to note that the system is constantly evolving and will continue to do so as long as the product and software are updated.